crillab/jkahypar/CONTRIBUTING.md

 ### Reporting a Bug

-To report a bug, just submit an issue tagged with the label **Bug**.
+To report a bug, just submit an issue tagged with the label **bug**.

 Try to describe as precisely as possible the problem you have encountered.
 In particular, we need the following information: